Pep97/AirQualityProjectAPI/README.md

 # Overview

-Welcome to the PersonalProject!
+Welcome to the Program!
 This program allows you to check the air quality in major cities around the world and download the data as a CSV file.
 The program interacts with the AirVisual API to fetch real-time air quality data.

 ## Features